-- Municipal lots operated well below effective capacity with the exception of Lot M2 and Lot M7; - Lot P1 and Lot P2 operated at total capacity, however, Lot M1, which is adjacent to these private lots, operated well below effective capacity; and - On-street segments operated well below effective capacity.
+- Municipal lots operate well below effective capacity with the exception of Lot M2 and Lot M7; - Lot P1 and Lot P2 operate at total capacity, however, Lot M1, which is adjacent to these private lots, operates well below effective capacity; and - On-street segments operate well below effective capacity.

-Based on the utilization survey results, the existing parking supply in the Fenelon Falls Core Area is sufficient to accommodate existing parking demand.
+Based on the utilization survey results, the existing parking supply in the Fenelon Falls Core Area is considerably more than sufficient to accommodate existing parking demand.